blbadger/blbadger.github.io/smaller-lms.md

 It is worth restating the more noteworthy findings of this work as concisely as possible:

-1. Language mixers of equivalent 'size' may be trained using much less computational resources than a transformer.
+1. Language mixers of equivalent 'size' ($d_{model}$ and $n$ layers) may be trained using far less computational resources than a transformer, typically around 1/3 to 1/5th the memory and FLOPs.
 2. Given equal compute, this same mixer reaches a much lower training and validation accuracy which is reflected in its autoregressive output relative to the transformer's output.
 3. Our mixer implementation uses no traditional regularization techniques (but does not overfit to any greater degree than the transformer), instead relying on the intrinsic generalization inherent in gradient descent-based optimization of high-dimensional space (see [this paper](https://arxiv.org/pdf/2211.09639.pdf) for more on this subject) combined with the 'inherent' regularization in language datasets.
 4. This is all possible without innovations that are now used nearly ubiquitous for transformers such as rotary positional encoding (or any explicit positional encoding at all).